ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 expect a request from the AS directly using the HTTP method POST as described in {{interaction-pushback}}.

-The client instance's URI MUST be an HTTP URI and MUST be protected by HTTPS or equivalent.
+The client instance's URI MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.

 ~~~ json
 "interact": {